tstaples/SimpleSiteGen/README.md

 		-f, --force: Overwrite the contents of the output directory if it exists.
 		-v, --verbose: spits out more info about what's going on. target dir: location of the ssg compliant dir to eval. output dir: location of where to export the evaluated files.
-This path is overridden by default unless '-w' is used.

 	ssg init [-f | -v] <path>
 		creates a skeleton directory structure for an ssg project.